-Particulars of the Company's principal subsidiaries are as follows:
+Particulars of the Company's subsidiaries are as follows:

-Name Place of incorporation/ registration and business Issued ordinary/ registered share capital Percent equity att to the Co ributable Principal activities Direct muncet Kin Wing Chinney (BVI) Limited British Virgin Islands US\$208 100 - Investment holding DrilTech Geotechnical Engineering Limited Hong Kong HK\$10,000 - 100 Drilling, site investigation and related ground engineering construction DrilTech Ground Engineering Limited Hong Kong HK\$12,500,000 - 100 Drilling, site investigation and related ground engineering construction DrilTech Ground Engineering (Macau) Limited Macau MOP1,000,000 - 100 Drilling, site investigation and related ground engineering construction Kin Wing Engineering Company Limited Hong Kong HK\$20,000,000 - 100 Foundation piling
+Place of incorporation/ registration and Issued ordinary/ registered share Percentage of equity attributable to the Company Principal Name business capital Direct Indirect activities Kin Wing Chinney (BVI) Limited British Virgin Islands US\$208 100 Investment holding DrilTech Geotechnical Engineering Limited Hong Kong HK\$10,000 100 Drilling, site investigation and related ground engineering construction DrilTech Ground Engineering Limited Hong Kong HK\$12,500,000 100 Drilling, site investigation and related ground engineering construction DrilTech Ground Engineering (Macau) Limited Macau MOP1,000,000 100 Drilling, site investigation and related ground engineering construction Kin Wing Engineering Company Limited Hong Kong HK\$20,000,000 100 Foundation piling

-1. CORPORATE INFORMATION (continued)
+1. CORPORATE INFORMATION (Continued)

-Information about subsidiaries (continued)
+Information about subsidiaries (Continued)

-Particulars of the Company's principal subsidiaries are as follows: (continued)
+Particulars of the Company's subsidiaries are as follows: (Continued)

-Name Place of incorporation/ registration and business Issued ordinary/ registered share capital equity at tage of tributable Company Principal activities Direct Indirect Kin Wing Foundations Limited Hong Kong HK\$10,000 - 100 Foundation piling Kin Wing Machinery & Transportation Limited Hong Kong HK\$100 - 100 Equipment and machinery leasing Kinwing Engineering (Macau) Company Limited Macau MOP1,000,000 - 100 Foundation piling
+Name Place of incorporation/ registration and business Issued ordinary/ registered share capital Percentage attributable to Direct Principal activities Kin Wing Foundations Limited Hong Kong HK\$10,000 100 Foundation piling Kin Wing Machinery & Transportation Limited Hong Kong HK\$100 100 Equipment and machinery leasing Kinwing Engineering (Macau) Company Limited Macau MOP1,000,000 100 Foundation piling LabTech Testing Limited Hong Kong HK\$10,000 100 Construction material testing

 Pursuant to the reorganisation of the Company in connection with the listing of the shares of the Company on the Stock Exchange (the "Reorganisation"), the Company became the holding company of the companies now comprising the Group on 15 October 2015.
-Details of the Reorganisation are set out in the section headed "History and Corporate Structure" in the prospectus of the Company dated 30 October 2015 (the "Prospectus").
+Details of the Reorganisation were set out in the section headed "History and Corporate Structure" in the prospectus of the Company dated 30 October 2015 (the "Prospectus").

 Prior to the incorporation of the Company, the Foundation Business was carried out by certain subsidiaries of CAGL.
 In order to rationalise the current structure of the Group, the Company underwent the Reorganisation to acquire the shares of Kin Wing Chinney (BVI) Limited ("Kin Wing") which is the then holding company of the companies now comprising the Group on 15 October 2015.
-Details of the Reorganisation are set out in the paragraph headed "History and Corporate Structure - Our Reorganisation" in the Prospectus.
+Details of the Reorganisation were set out in the paragraph headed "History and Corporate Structure - Our Reorganisation" in the Prospectus.

-2.1 BASIS OF PRESENTATION
+2.1 BASIS OF PREPARATION